-The Amazon Echo speaker range will be one of the most popular Christmas 2017 gifts for Although our experiences with the Alexa have been pain-free thus far, here are some of the issues you may experience on the Echo, Echo (2nd gen), Echo Dot, Echo Tap and Echo Show, complete with suggestions for how to resolve them.
+The Amazon Echo speaker range is hugely popular, with many houses having multiple speakers now.
+Although our experiences with the Alexa-enabled devices have been pain-free thus far, here are some of the Amazon Echo problems you may experience, complete with suggestions for how to resolve them.